kumahq/kuma/docs/madr/decisions/038-meshmetric-profiles.md

 ## Considered Options

+### Use AI to generate Profiles

+Useless, after a couple of metrics just prints "envoy_cluster_manager_warming_clusters_total" indefinitely.

 ### Base profiles on expert knowledge, external dashboards and our grafana dashboards

 #### Where to get data from?